Nyíregyháza Spartacus FC: 1960s

 The team was refounded in 1959 by the fusion of the clubs Spartacus and Építők.
 In the early 1960s, the team entered the second division of Hungarian football and then the now non-existent NB I./B, a sub-division of the first division.
 These were the years of the so-called "golden team" featuring players such Bakos, Pilcsuk, Kovacsics, Páll Cini, Papp Szuszka, Szokol, Kaskötő, Ignéczi, Nagy Zoli, Harcsa, Groholy, and Csemiczky.
 The team, however, fell from the NB I./B in 1968, ending the golden age.

 1980s

+Nyíregyháza won the 1979-80 Nemzeti Bajnokság II season and were promoted to the first division the first time in the club's history.
+The club won 22 matches, drew nine times, and lost only seven matches.